 “There is nothing that entices women to come play sports,” Immaculate says.
 “Our women’s professional leagues are stagnant, so they realize they cannot make money in sports and leave.
 Our athletes are very vulnerable to pressure.
 If a man can get you out of sports, it is very difficult in our society to get back involved.”

-By participating in the GSMP, Nalwadda seeks to unite life skills education with sports to make women economically empowered and provide a tangible result of the benefits of sport in their lives.
-She will be mentored by Val Ackerman, commissioner, and Ann Wells Crandall, chief marketing officer, for the Big East Conference.
-As the founding president of the Women’s National Basketball Association (WNBA) and one of the United States’ most respected women’s sports and basketball leaders, Val’s vast experience in sports business will be complemented by Ann’s strong background in public relations, marketing, and promotions.
-With the support of her mentorship duo, Nalwadda will have everything she needs to reach more girls and women with the message that sport can empower and transform lives.
+By participating in the GSMP, Nalwadda gained insight to aide her in uniting life skills education with sports to make women economically empowered and provide a tangible result of the benefits of sport in their lives.
+She is mentored by Val Ackerman, commissioner, and Ann Wells Crandall, chief marketing officer, for the Big East Conference.
+As the founding president of the Women’s National Basketball Association (WNBA) and one of the United States’ most respected women’s sports and basketball leaders, Val’s vast experience in sports business are complemented by Ann’s strong background in public relations, marketing, and promotions.
+With the support of her mentorship duo, Nalwadda has everything she needs to reach more girls and women with the message that sport can empower and transform lives.

 The gang of boys was out on the street again.
 In Megha Vora’s neighborhood in Mumbai, India, they seemed to everywhere, harassing the girls as they walked back and forth to school.
 As a young woman, she would tell herself, “Just put your head down and get straight home.”